edoardottt/cariddi/README.md

   -s	Hunt for secrets.
   -sf string
     	Use an external file (txt, one per line) to use custom regexes for secrets hunting.
-  -version
+	-t int
+	    Set timeout (seconds, default 10) for the requests. (default 10) -version
     	Print the version.
 ```